felipedelosh/CronTaskByLOkoV1.0/readme.md

 Install all requirements with the command: pip install -r requirements.txt<br>
 insert your script.py in folder: Task/<br>
+Your script must have a cron expresión var in the first line<br>
 Register your script in main.py<br>
 RUN main.py<br>